AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 * speeds up response times for end users
 * takes load off your servers

-As an HTTP infrastructure component, a CDN works much like Dispatcher: when a CDN node receives a request, it serves the request from its cache if possible (the resource is available in the cache and is valid).
+As an HTTP infrastructure component, a CDN works much like Dispatcher.
+When a CDN node receives a request, it serves the request from its cache, if possible (the resource is available in the cache and is valid).
 Otherwise, it reaches out to the next closest server to retrieve the resource and cache it for further requests if appropriate.

 The "next closest server" depends on your specific setup.
 For example, in an Akamai setup the request can take the following path: